Donald Cline

-Donald Lee Cline (born December 10, 1938) is a former American medical doctor of obstetrics and gynecology and convicted felon.
-Between 1974 and 1987, Cline sired over 90 children without disclosing himself as the sperm donor to his patients.
-As of May 11, 2022, Cline has been confirmed as the biological father of 94 doctor-conceived offspring.
+Donald Lee Cline (born December 10, 1938) is a former American medical doctor of obstetrics and gynecology.
+Between 1974 and 1987, Cline sired over 94 children without disclosing himself as the sperm donor to his patients.
+As of May 11, 2022, Cline has been confirmed as the biological father of 94 offspring.

 Education and career

 Cline received his undergraduate degree from Indiana University and his M.D. from Indiana University School of Medicine.
 After interning at Indiana University Health Methodist Hospital, he served two years in the Air Force and 12 years as inactive reserve.
 In 1979, Cline opened his clinic on 2020 West 86th Street in Indianapolis and specialized in reproductive endocrinology & infertility.
 He practiced there until retiring in 2009.
 Following his felony conviction in 2018, Cline surrendered his medical license.
 He is prohibited from reinstatement by the Medical Licensing Board of Indiana.

 Fertility fraud

 In 2014 when Jacoba Ballard, a daughter of a former patient of Cline, reviewed the results of her at-home DNA test, she discovered a biological connection to eight previously unknown half-siblings.
 (Note: Ballard learned at age 10 that she was conceived via donor sperm.
 She also knew Cline was her mother's fertility doctor.)
 Her genetic genealogy research ultimately revealed Cline, her mother's fertility doctor, as her biological father.
 Cline is now known to have covertly fathered at least 94 offspring.